OwenSctt/brAIn/README.md

 ### Tailwind CSS
 The project uses Tailwind CSS v4 with custom CSS variables for theming.
 The color scheme is defined in `app/globals.css`.

-## 🚀 Deployment

-### Vercel (Recommended)
-1. Connect your GitHub repository to Vercel
-2. Set up environment variables in Vercel dashboard
-3. Deploy automatically on push to main branch

-### Other Platforms
-The app can be deployed to any platform that supports Next.js:
-- Netlify
-- Railway
-- DigitalOcean App Platform
-- AWS Amplify

-## 🤝 Contributing

-We welcome contributions!
-Please see our contributing guidelines:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-### Development Guidelines
-- Follow TypeScript best practices
-- Write tests for new features
-- Use conventional commit messages
-- Ensure responsive design
-- Test across different browsers

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.